 Review drawings of the existing work to ensure that the construction team understands the anticipated existing conditions.

-Have the sump water pumping (dewatering) and excavation Work planned and executed under the direct control of professional engineer (s) licensed in the Province of Ontario; and
+Have the sump water pumping (dewatering) and excavation Work planned and executed under the direct control of Professional Engineer(s); and

 Plan dewatering and excavation work to prevent detrimental effects on existing conditions.